 If the Division response requires additional survey and/or testing, then the applicant must hire a qualified professional environmental firm to conduct the field investigation (field review).
 Following completion of the field investigation, a report on the investigation results must be submitted to the Division for review.
-A response will then be provided to the applicant based upon the field investigation results.
+A response will then be provided to the applicant based on the field investigation results.
 The response will state that either no additional work will be necessary, or additional investigation will be necessary if the species cannot be avoided.

-Information and requests for desktop reviews should be submitted to (via email preferred):
+Information and requests for desktop reviews should be submitted via the Environmental Review Tool: ert.tdec.tn.gov